LXDE

 LXDE (abbreviation for Lightweight X11 Desktop Environment) is a free desktop environment with comparatively low resource requirements.
 This makes it especially suitable for use on older or resource-constrained personal computers such as netbooks or system on a chip computers.

-Overview

-LXDE is written in the C programming language, using the GTK 2 toolkit, and runs on Unix and other POSIX-compliant platforms, such as Linux and BSDs.
+LXDE was written in the C programming language, using the GTK 2 toolkit, and runs on Unix and other POSIX-compliant platforms, such as Linux and BSDs.
 The LXDE project aims to provide a fast and energy-efficient desktop environment.